agilej/jsonty/README.md

 ## Entity Mapping

-Where `AccountEntity` implement `EntityMapper` interface and defined fields will be exposed to json result.
+Don't like other json serialization library(for example Gson) use annotation to declare json object's fields,  Jsonty use  entity-mapping strategy.
+All you need is implement `EntityMapper` interface, define fields will be exposed to json result; then use this mapping with `expose(xx).withMapping()`.

 ```java